Habitual Residence Condition

 For more information on the right to reside please see the HRC Operational Guidelines.

-There are limited circumstances where there is no need to carry out a HRC assessment on payments where you ordinarily need to satisfy the HRC to qualify.
+There are some circumstances where there is no need to carry out a HRC assessment on payments where you ordinarily need to satisfy the HRC to qualify.

 These circumstances arise where a payment is considered a Family Benefit or Social Advantage payment: